node-xyz/node-xyz.github.io/_pages/getting.started.md

       response.send(payload.toLowerCase())
     })

-> The entire process of initializing a system and passing all of the parameters seems too much of a duplicate.
+> The entire process of initializing a system and passing all of the parameters seems too much of a duplicate, and tedious.
 We agree! check out the best practices section#common.js

 And that's it!
 Now, our services are virtually binded to one another and they can call the service that each of them exposed using `.register`.
-The `microservices: [...]` key in **systemConf** will declare the list of other nodes that we can connect to.
+The `nodes: [...]` key in **systemConf** will declare the list of other nodes that we can connect to.
 Obviously, they can be local or remote IPs.

 #### A Note on terminology.

 Words and phrases in XYZ system are explained in Wiki page.
 Just to recap, each function exposed via `.register` is a _service_.
-Each **Node Process**, having a number of services is called a **node** (or in some places a _microservice_, but its just temporary).
+Each **Node Process**, having a number of services is called a **node**.

+---

 Back to our little system.
 Now, one of these system can call a service in the other system using the `.call`